What is a CSF?

 Flash freezing has been proven to the very best way to preserve the shelf life of our wild & sustainably caught Alaskan salmon.
 This process ensures a much longer shelf (freezer) life, and relegates artificial preservatives to being a thing of the past.
 And the flavor, aroma, and nutritional benefits you enjoy are exactly as they were when it was caught, even if you live thousands of miles away.

 What are the nutritional benefits of wild salmon?

 Sockeye is considered a superfood and is a great way to get essential nutrients like omega-3 fatty acids and protein while also helping to promote heart health.
 Salmon is also rich in vitamins and minerals like iron and vitamin B12, as well as other important nutrients such as selenium, phosphorus, and zinc.
 Eating salmon can also help reduce inflammation, support brain health, and improve overall skin health.

 How is it packaged?

-Our fish is all flash frozen and vacuum sealed upon delivery.
-Each fillet is roughly 1/2 to 3/4 lb each
+Our fish is all flash frozen and vacuum sealed upon delivery/pick up.
+Each fillet is roughly 1/2 to 3/4 lb each.

 How much freezer space will it take?